 If you are looking for a convenient way to open an account or to add money to an existing account, we can help.
-The sections that follow will serve as a guide to your investment with the Victory Funds.
-These sections describe many of the share classes currently offered by the Victory Funds.
-The section Choosing a Share Class will help you decide which share class it may be to your advantage to buy.
+The sections that follow will serve as a guide to your investments with the Victory Funds.
+The following sections describe how to open an account, how to access information about your account, and how to buy, exchange, and sell shares of a Victory Fund.